r-gris/gris/README.md

 * basic S3 methods to build gris objects from sp and plot them.
 * examples of various workflows
+* basic proj4::ptransform with dplyr piping

 What we need

+* need to fix how gris objects are created, since g[i, ] duplicates .ob0 for repeated i values
 * flesh out the RTriangle support and relation to rgl texture mapping
 * ensure standard triangulation is done in a local projection, no matter what the source is in
 * add ability to explode and recombine objects and their component polygons arbitrarily